 There are many sources of contamination such as oil, water (deluge water, rain and sea-spray), snow, ice, and internal misting.
+The design of the detector incorporates an internal heater in order to resist condensation and ice build-up.
 Excessive contamination of the detector faceplate may result in an increased maintenance requirement and potentially reduce the detector's sensitivity.
 Where detectors are mounted at low level, care should be taken to avoid contamination (such as water and oil) from equipment above the detector.
 Care should be taken in sighting the detector to minimise the likelihood of such contamination.
-The detector is designed such that an optical fault is indicated when half of the detection range remains.
-This is indicated by the Fault output and is evident by the yellow colour of the LED on the face of the detector.
-The optical fault condition indicates that the detector requires cleaning or service.
-The optical fault indication is self-clearing.